About the Author

-There was an eagle’s nest in a tree above my bedroom, a bear devoured my birdseed.
-My dogs and I walked the Hood Canal beach teeming with sea life during low tide and listened to the owls and coyotes every night.
-You might say I turned 180° from tending to the needs of guests and the chaos of my farm and B&B, before that, over-populated big city career and before that, caring for my family.
+There was an eagle’s nest in a tree above my bedroom and a bear devoured my birdseed.
+My dogs and I walked the Hood Canal beach teeming with sea life during low tide and listened to the owls and coyotes at night.
+You might say I turned 180° from tending to the needs of guests and the chaos of my farm and B&B. Before that, an over-populated big-city career and before that, caring for my family.
 I discovered that all I really want to do is write.

-I absorb the quiet around me, making it possible to be creative both in my writing and in the design work I do for other authors.
-I may have hated this kind of life when I was younger—who knows—but I do know that it’s what I need now.
+Now I live in a small place on Discovery Bay, closer to Port Townsend, WA., still rural with eagles overhead and owls calling in the night.
+(No bears lately.)
+The surrounding quiet makes creativity possible, both in my writing and in the design work I do for other authors.
+I may have hated this kind of life when I was younger—who knows—but I do know, it’s what I need now.

 See a YouTube video of my B&B, Morgan Hill Retreat.
 The B&B and farm inspired my novel, Secrets Lost, my farm is on the cover.